alanwoodall/AMP-Epidemiology/README.md

 # AMP-Epidemiology
 SQL coding spines for main data extraction for AMP epidemiology paper.

-PLease find attached a number of documents that support the research paper published here: [insert DOI link to final accepted paper] This is a longitudinal populaton study examining the prescribing of antipsychotic medicaitons to adults using the SAIL databank.
+PLease find attached a number of documents that support the research paper published here: https://doi.org/10.3399/BJGP.2024.0367
+This is a longitudinal populaton study examining the prescribing of antipsychotic medicaitons to adults using the SAIL databank.

 Documents attached:
 1. The 5-digit Read codes used to extract antipsychotic prescriptions